bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.6.1
+### Latest Release: v0.6.2

 ## Fixed
+- Resolves the issue of SQL Preview visibility in files that are not classified as Bruin assets.

+### Previous Highlights

+### 0.6.1
 	- Resolves the functionality issues with the VSCode extension on Windows platforms.

-### Previous Highlights

 ### 0.6.0

-**Tabbed Interface Implementation**: Updated the webview to feature a tabbed interfac.
-The interface now includes two distinct tabs:
+	- Updated the webview to feature a tabbed interface.
+The interface now includes two distinct tabs.
-- **General Tab**: Continues to display the existing asset details.
+	- The `General` tab Continues to display the existing asset details in the General tab.
-- **Asset Lineage Tab**: Newly introduced to showcase the lineage data in a textual format.
+	- The `Asset Lineage` is newly introduced to showcase the lineage data in a textual format.
 This tab dynamically displays the lineage of the current asset.

 ### 0.5.0
 	- The SQL preview now displays line numbers, providing a clearer and more navigable interface for code review and debugging.